yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ### Overview ###

-The purpose of this problem set is to improve your understanding of *Abstract Data Types* (ADTs).
-You will interpret, implement and test three ADT classes, `Node`, `Edge` and `Graph`, representing the vertices, edges and overall structure of a labeled graph respectively.
+The purpose of this problem set is to improve your understanding of reading and implementing a specification.
+You will be interpreting, implementing and testing a `Graph` Abstract Data Type.
 The code for these classes can be found in `problem-set-2/GraphADT`.

 **Reminder**: Please read the entire problem set before starting.